Saint Sebastian: Martyrdom

-Sebastian had prudently concealed his faith, but in 286 it was detected.
+According to his legend, Sebastian had prudently concealed his faith, but in 286 it was detected.
 Diocletian reproached him for his supposed betrayal, and he commanded him to be led to a field and there to be bound to a stake so that the chosen archers from Mauretania would shoot arrows at him.
 "And the archers shot at him till he was as full of arrows as an urchin is full of pricks, and thus left him there for dead."
 Miraculously, the arrows did not kill him.
 The widow of Castulus, Irene of Rome, went to retrieve his body to bury it, and discovered he was still alive.
-She brought him back to her house and nursed him back to his health.
+She brought him back to her house and nursed him back to health; Saint Sebastian Tended by Saint Irene became a popular subject in art in the late Renaissance.

-Sebastian later stood by a staircase where the emperor was to pass and harangued Diocletian for his cruelties against Christians.
+In the legend, Sebastian later stood by a staircase where the emperor was to pass and harangued Diocletian for his cruelties against Christians.
 This freedom of speech, and from a person whom he supposed to have been dead, greatly astonished the emperor; but recovering from his surprise, he gave orders for Sebastian to be seized and beaten to death with cudgels, and his body thrown into the common sewer.
-A holy lady, named Lucina, admonished by the martyr in a vision, privately removed the body and buried it in the catacombs at the entrance of the cemetery of Calixtus, where now stands the Basilica of St. Sebastian.
+A holy lady named Lucina, admonished by the martyr in a vision, privately removed the body and buried it in the catacombs at the entrance of the cemetery of Callixtus, where now stands the Basilica of St. Sebastian.

 Location of remains

 Remains reputed to be those of Sebastian are housed in Rome in the Basilica Apostolorum, built by Pope Damasus I in 367 on the site of the provisional tomb of Saints Peter and Paul.
 The church, today called San Sebastiano fuori le mura, was rebuilt in the 1610s under the patronage of Scipione Borghese.

-St. Ado, Eginard, Sigebert, and other contemporary authors relate that, in the reign of Louis Debonnair, Pope Eugenius II gave the body of St. Sebastian to Hilduin, Abbot of St. Denys, who brought it into France, and it was deposited at Saint Medard Abbey, at Soissons, on 8 December, in 826.
+Ado, Eginard, Sigebert, and other contemporary authors relate that, in the reign of Louis Debonnair, Pope Eugenius II gave the body of Sebastian to Hilduin, Abbot of St. Denys, who brought it into France, and it was deposited at Saint Medard Abbey, at Soissons, on 8 December, in 826.

 Sebastian's cranium was brought to the town of Ebersberg (Germany) in 934.
 A Benedictine abbey was founded there and became one of the most important pilgrimage sites in southern Germany.
 It is said the silver-encased cranium was used as a cup in which to present the consecrated wine of the Blessed Sacrament to the faithful during the feast of Saint Sebastian.